Ending TRICARE Retired Reserve Coverage

 - No purchase lockout will apply.

-- If you fail to end coverage as required, your Reserve component may drop your coverage, and you're responsible for any health care received after date your coverage ended.
+- If you fail to end coverage as required, your Reserve component may drop your coverage, and you'll be responsible for any health care received after date your coverage ended.

 Change in Status